MoralisWeb3/docs/docs/01-web3-data-api/evm/resources/01-Spam Detection/spam-detection.md

 - [Get ERC20 token approvals](https://docs.moralis.io/web3-data-api/reference/get-erc20-approvals)

 ### What chains is this supported on?
-This feature is supported on all EVMs, however, our initial classification includes contracts from:
+This feature is supported on all EVM chains.

-- Ethereum mainet
-- Polygon mainnet
-- Avalance mainnet
-- Fantom mainnet
-- Binance mainnet
-- Cronos mainnet
-- Arbitrum mainnet
-- Optimism mainnet